Other contact information

 safe rink this winter.

 Though you may have used a stormwater facility recreationally before, things have changed.
-Research conducted by the University of Alberta shows how dangerous stormwater facilities are.
+Research conducted by the University of Alberta shows how hazardous stormwater facilities are.
 And with more facilities being built in our growing city and warmer winter temperatures caused by climate change, there is a higher need for safety precautions.

 As a part of the integrated drainage system, stormwater facilities reduce the risk of neighborhood flooding by managing runoff and eventually sending it to the river.